 Voicing his condemnation of the directive, NAGAFF president said “This is a clear indication that there is apparent system failure in the cargo clearance system.
 Strike Force intervention is manual.
 So if at all the automated system is fully working, the system is enough to detect any fraud whatsoever.
 Since they migrated from ASYCUDA ++ to NICIS 1 and 2, there has not been any value addition.
 They have not really upgraded the system as to ensure that the tool for risk management is created in a way that all this noncompliance will be checked.”

 “It does not speak well of the country when other smaller countries including Ghana and Togo are moving forward in cargo clearance, we are still at the same spot.
 As we speak, no single scanner is functioning at the port and they care less about it because Customs prefer manipulating the system.”

-The Nigeria Customs Service Strike Force has been authorised to carry out its operational activities within the ports terminals.
+The Nigeria Customs Service Strike Force has been authorized to carry out its operational activities within the ports terminals.
 Consequently, the Strike Force operatives would henceforth participate in Cargo examinations in all the ports across the country.
 The primary purpose for this directive is to ensure 100% cargo inspection.
 Analysts believe that this directive is capable of destroying nascent and budding digital system in cargo extermination process.
 Thus, the clearing agents and importers will have their business delayed yet more.
 Viewed from another perspective, smuggling will be brought to lowest minimum if directive is followed religiously.
-Vagmon Integrated Services is a consortium that takes off all pains from the clearing process, and allows you do more pressing company duty.
+Vagmon e-Grup & Logistics Ltd is a consortium that takes off all pains from the clearing process, and allows you do more pressing company duty.
 Contact us today via +2349075526276.